doombubbles/ultimate-crosspathing/LATEST.md

-- Fixed for v32.0
+## NOTE: Requires Mod Helper v3.0, which is in still in alpha and hasn't been officially released.
+[See here for more info.](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Mod-Helper-3.0-Alpha)

-- Made things more clear when Mod Helper / the mod itself have failed
+- Made things even more clear when Mod Helper 3.0 is not being used